Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 ```

 Why if we want transpile without building application (?!).
 Gulp has a built-in API called [`watch()`](https://gulpjs.com/docs/en/api/watch):
-> this api allows https://gulpjs.com/docs/en/api/series globs and running a task when a change occurs.
+> this API allows https://gulpjs.com/docs/en/api/series globs and running a task when a change occurs.
 Tasks are handled uniformly with the rest of the task system.

 ```javascript
 gulp.task('watch:sass', () => {